Strength Training for Men Over 50 – Introduction

 Target muscles: Core

-A strong core is good for so many aspects of your overall health and performance.
+A strong core is good for so many aspects of your overall health and physical performance.

-A stronger core could help reduce your risk of back pain and will also improve your posture.
+A stronger core could help reduce your risk of back pain and improve your posture.

 How to do it: